Harmonic analysis on certain spherical varieties: A formula for the Fourier transform on

 \subsection{Preliminary calculations}

 We continue to impose the notation from the previous sections; thus $P \leq G$ is a maximal parabolic subgroup in a simple, simply connected, split group $G$.
 Recall that $\omega_\beta$ is the fundamental weight attached to $P$ as in \eqref{omegaP}.
 Since $G$ is simply connected $\omega_P=\omega_{\beta}$ in the notation of \eqref{omegaP}.
 As above $V_P$ is the associated highest weight representation.
-By Lemma \ref{Lem: general Plucker}, $\omega_P$ is trivial on $P^{\mathrm{der}}$ and defines an isomorphism
+By Lemma \ref{Lem: general Plucker}, $\omega_P$ may be extended to a character of $P$ (trivial on $P^{\mathrm{der}}$) and defines an isomorphism

 Recall the graded representation $L=\widehat{\fn}_P^e$ of \S \ref{ssec:BKL}.
 We fix a good ordering

 so